 JRI Poland #Poland Translations in Yiddish or Hebrew #poland

 I've posted the Yiddish (or Hebrew) message text >from the reverse (message

-side) of a family picture postcard depicting a family member or members on the front and message to
+side) of a family picture postcard depicting a family on the front and

 Please respond via the form provided in the Viewmate application.